-APPEAL, MARYLAND
+APPEAL.
+MARYLAND

-Our Clee Club represented Bowie in a recital at Appeal, Maryland on April 6.
-The performance which was given in a movie theatre near Appeal, was well attended and received.
+our Clee Club represented Bowie in a

+recital at Appeal, Maryland

+on April 6.
+The performance which was given in

+a movie theatre near

+Appeal, was well attended

+and received.

+WESTMINSTER, MARYLAND

-WESTMINSTER, MARYLAND a the standard for The Glee Club, and Crchestra were presented in a formal recital at the Opera House in Westminster Maryland recently.
+The Glee Club and Orchestra were presented in a formal recital at the Opera House in Westminster, Maryland recently.
 They sang and played to a crowded house and were amply paid for their efforts by the hearty applause of the audience.

 The students were entertained after the recital at a nearby hall where they danced and were served refreshments.

-LANHAM, MARYLAND
+LANHAM MARYLAND